EntireTwix/OptimizedHeaders/README.md

 * CombineBits, variadically combines any arguments into an array of chars
 * File Reading, functions that parse files with simple delimenator formatting
 * Split, string splitting function for parsing
-* JSON I/O in the form of Save/Load for nlohmann/json repo